-Each PC represents an undivided interest in the Mortgages contained in its related PC Pool.
-Once we have identified a Mortgage to a PC Pool, the Mortgage remains in that PC Pool unless it is paid in full, foreclosed upon, repurchased or replaced by a substitute Mortgage.
+Each PC represents an undivided beneficial ownership interest in the Mortgages contained in its related PC Pool.
+Once we have deposited an identified Mortgage into a PC Pool, the Mortgage remains in that PC Pool unless it is paid in full, foreclosed upon, repurchased or replaced by a substitute Mortgage.
 The rate of interest payable to us on the Mortgages in a PC Pool will equal or exceed the PC Coupon of the related PCs, and we retain any difference as compensation for administering the PC Pool and guaranteeing payments on the related PCs.
 The excess of the interest payable by the borrower on a Mortgage above the interest the servicer remits to us may be retained by the servicer as compensation for servicing the Mortgage or by the seller of the Mortgages as additional compensation.